1. What do you mean by blocks in the blockchain technology?

 Note: This question is a subjective blockchain interview question.
 So, you can answer it in your own way.
 Just try to be rational in your approach and do give real-world examples in your answer.

-Following are the key characteristics of blockchain that gives organizations a high level of trust in the transaction data.
+Answer: The following are the key characteristics of blockchain that gives organizations a high level of trust in the transaction data.

 1. Decentralized and Distributed: Unlike a conventional database in which data is stored in central data servers, the data in a blockchain is stored in multiple computers across networks.
 This makes it impossible for someone to corrupt or manipulate the data.